Karp Family Foundation

 Key Takeaways for Grant Writers

-1. No Public Application Process: This foundation only funds organizations selected by the trustees—do not submit unsolicited proposals.
+1. No Public Application Process: This foundation only funds organisations selected by the trustees—do not submit unsolicited proposals.

 2. Relationship-Driven Grantmaking: Funding follows the Karps' personal board memberships and philanthropic relationships.
-Organizations unknown to the trustees are unlikely to receive support.
+Organisations unknown to the trustees are unlikely to receive support.

-3. Significant Giving Capacity: Despite the low-profile approach, the foundation gave over $4 million in 2024, with individual grants reaching nearly $1 million.
+3. Significant Giving Capacity: Despite the low-profile approach, the foundation distributed over $4 million in tax year 2023.

-4. Focus on Established Institutions: The foundation prefers large, stable organizations that can scale funding, particularly in healthcare and education.
+4. Focus on Established Institutions: The foundation prefers large, stable organisations that can scale funding, particularly in healthcare and education.

-5. Strong Jewish Philanthropic Connection: Jewish causes receive substantial support—Combined Jewish Philanthropies and Facing History and Ourselves each received $500,000+ in 2024.
+5. Strong Jewish Philanthropic Connection: Jewish causes receive substantial support from the foundation.

-6. Family Enterprise Connection: Boston Youth Sanctuary, founded by the Karps' daughter, received the largest single grant—organizations aligned with family interests receive priority.
+6. Family Enterprise Connection: Boston Youth Sanctuary, founded by the Karps' daughter, has received significant support—organisations aligned with family interests receive priority.

-7. Massachusetts-Centric: Virtually all funding stays within Massachusetts, with concentration in Greater Boston and Nantucket.
+7. Massachusetts-Centric: Virtually all funding stays within Massachusetts, with concentration in Greater Boston and Nantucket, based on recent 990-PF records.

 References